A little known attraction in Keelung is the hike up the Rotary tower.

 It’s literally a 360° view.
 The monument was funded by the Rotary Club hence the name.

-Reach the place for sunrise or more practically for sunset but remember to bring a lamp as the path down is not lit all the time.
+Reach the place for a sunrise or more practically for sunset but remember to bring a lamp as the path down is not lit all the time.
 Some wild dogs might bark at you but keep walking and they will quickly run away.